justcallmekoko/USBKeylogger/README.md

 The USB WiFi Keylogger is a hardware hacking tool which is capable of sniffing key presses sent from a USB keyboard to a computer and presenting them to the attacker over WiFi.
 The keylogger runs a modified version of [@spacehuhn's wifi keylogger code](https://github.com/spacehuhn/wifi_keylogger) with a few more tricks and features.
 For more information about MAX3421EE based USB Keyloggers, visit my [Hardware Keyloggers](https://github.com/justcallmekoko/Hardware-Keyloggers#spacehuhn-wifi-keylogger) repo.

 # Usage
+The Masterkey USB WiFi Keylogger is intended to be a plug and play device.
+Simply plug the target USB Keyboard into the female USB port of the keylogger then plug the USB Keylogger into the target computer.
+After about five seconds, any keys presses on the keyboard will be logged by the keylogger and passed through to the target computer.

 ## Key Presses
+Key presses are stored in the file system of the ESP8266 which can be accessed over WiFi via the device web interface.
+To access the web interface follow these steps.
+This is assuming the keylogger is powered on and you are within range of its WiFi access point.
+1. Connect to the `Masterkey` WiFi access point using the default password `masterkey`
+2. Navigate to `http://192.168.4.1` in your web browser

+Logged key presses will be displayed within the text box on that page.
+At the bottom of the page is a `clear` button.
+This button will clear the keylog in the event the user wants to start a fresh log for any reason.

 ## Keystroke Injection
 ## Admin Settings